CalConnect/DEVGUIDE/CalDAV-Client-Implementations.md

 SurGATE Outlook Sync Client provides two-way calendar and contacts sync between Outlook and CalDAV/CardDAV Servers.

 ### [Postbox with Lightning](https://www.postbox-inc.com/add-ons/lightning)
-**Commercial/Mac OS X & Windows**
+**Commercial/macOS & Windows**

 Postbox is a Mozilla-based email application that now supports the Mozilla Lightning extension to enable access to calendars directly within the application, including CalDAV servers.

 ### [Rainlendar](http://www.rainlendar.net)
 **Multi-Platform**

-Rainlendar runs on Wndows, OS X and Linux and is available in both a free Lite and purchased Pro version with more functionality including CalDAV support.
+Rainlendar runs on Wndows, macOS and Linux and is available in both a free Lite and purchased Pro version with more functionality including CalDAV support.

 ### [SOHO Organizer](http://www.chronosnet.com/Products/sohoorganizer.html)
-**Commercial/Mac OS X**
+**Commercial/macOS**

 Application to manage both personal and shared calendars.